Harinie-Sethu/NN-LanguageModels/README.md

 ## LSTM
 - 1_b.ipynb contain code for the LSTM model.
+- The Neural Network would consist of repeating layers in an LSTM-structure.
+- The input to each layer would consist of the hidden-layer and cell state output of the previous state, along with the embedding of the current word.
+- The 100-dimension output would be put into a Linear layer, which will transform it to vector of dimension of size vocabulary.
+Then, that to SoftMax-layer, which would provide the probability distribution over the entire vocabulary.

 - The model was > 20 MB so you can view it in this link instead: https://drive.google.com/file/d/1ivOhLnMTDQV_zn8pI78LXZGOeG642hRc/view?usp=sharing

 - 2021114008-LM2-test-perplexity and 2021114008-LM2-train-perplexity contain perplexity scores